 peer_serviceskey has a value,

 $(ALL_OTHER_SERVICES), meaning this key is assigned the definition of the

 create-services: service-type: 'scabbard' service-args: - key: 'admin_keys' value: [$(ADMIN_KEYS)] - key: 'peer_services' value: '$(ALL_OTHER_SERVICES)' first-service: 'a000'

-After the builder objects have been generated from the
+After the builder has been updated for the

 CircuitCreateTemplate, any remaining information may be added to any of the builders.
 The Gameroom example includes filling in the

 Once a list of the members has been created, represented by a list of

 members, setting this value in the builder looks like the following line: